Justia Lawyer Rating

 A Cook County Theft Crimes Defense Attorney Can Help You With Your Case

 If you have been charged with any kind of theft, robbery or burglary crime, you need to get in touch with a Tinley Park, IL, theft crime defense lawyer as soon as possible.
 Depending on your criminal charge, you could be looking at a lengthy prison sentence, fines or both.
-At the Law Office of John S. Fotopoulos, P.C., we understand how much of an impact any crime can have on your life.
+At the Fotopoulos Law Office, we understand how much of an impact any crime can have on your life.
 To schedule a free consultation, call us today at 708-942-8400.

 Sources: